nikomatsakis/fields-in-traits-rfc/0000-fields-in-traits.md

   implementing types).
 - **Super fn definitions:** Specialization currently offers no equivalent to the notion of a "super fn" definition from OO languages.
-This means that if, e.g., `Circle` wanted to override the `highlight` method but also call out to the prior version, it can't easily do so.
+This means that if, e.g., a specific widget wanted to override some method on a supertrait, but also call out to the prior version, it can't easily do so.
 Super calls are not strictly needed thoug, as one can always refactor the super call into a free fn.

 # Drawbacks
 [drawbacks]: #drawbacks